leaty/rkeep/README.md

 # rkeep
-Persistent Rofi backend for KeePassXC in Rust, using `keepassxc-cli`.
+Persistent Rofi backend for KeePass in Rust.

 ## Todo
-* Implement non-blocking clipboard clear (removed for now since `clip timeout` is blocking)
+* Docs

 ## Requirements
 ```
 rofi
-keepassxc-cli
-timeout
 ```

 ## Configuration
 The configuration may contain multiple sessions, in case you have multiple keepass databases.
-However, a client can only access one session at a time.
-Default location is `~/.config/rkeep/config.toml`, see `rkeep-server --help` and `rkeep-client --help`.
+Default location is `~/.config/rkeep/config.toml`, see `rkeepd --help` and `rkeep --help`.
 Copy the [sample config](config.sample.toml) for reference when configuring.

-**Note:** If nothing happens after entering your password, try bumping up the response timeout until it works.

 ### Example config